Polaron-Polariton Assisted Thermally Activated Superradiance

 To elucidate the origin of the non-monotonic trend of $\tilde{\Gamma}^\mathrm{ZPL}_\mathrm{S}(2)$, we examine the components of $\tilde{\Gamma}^\mathrm{ZPL}_\mathrm{S}(2)$, including $J_\mathrm{P}(\omega)$ and $\mathcal{C}_{\mathrm{ZPL}}(\omega-\tilde{\omega}_\mathrm{S})$, as shown in Figs.~\ref{Fig:Coupling}(e) and \ref{Fig:Coupling}(f).
 As $\eta$ increases, the peak of $\mathcal{C}_{\mathrm{ZPL}}(\omega - \tilde{\omega}_\mathrm{S})$ shifts to higher energy due to the reduction in the free-space dipole-dipole interaction $V^0_{12}$ between the monomers, i.e., $\hbar \tilde{\omega}_\mathrm{S} = \hbar \omega_\mathrm{M} + e^{-\eta} V^0_{12}$.
 This shift initially improves the resonance between $\mathcal{C}_{\mathrm{ZPL}}(\omega - \tilde{\omega}_\mathrm{S})$ and $J_\mathrm{P}(\omega)$ but eventually results in off-resonance.
 Although the magnitude of $\mathcal{C}_{\mathrm{ZPL}}(\omega - \tilde{\omega}_\mathrm{S})$ decreases monotonically with $\eta$, the resonance-induced enhancement dominates at small $\eta$, leading to the initial rise of $\tilde{\Gamma}^\mathrm{ZPL}_\mathrm{S}(2)$.
 The rate $\tilde{\Gamma}^\mathrm{PSB}_\mathrm{S}(2)$ in Fig.~\ref{Fig:Coupling}(c) exhibits a similar non-monotonic $\eta$ dependence with a slight difference that the enhancement persists over a broader range of $\eta$.
 This distinction is explained by the profile of $\mathcal{C}_{\mathrm{PSB}}(\omega - \tilde{\omega}_\mathrm{S}) $ in Fig.~\ref{Fig:Coupling}(g): first, $\mathcal{C}_{\mathrm{PSB}}(\omega - \tilde{\omega}_\mathrm{S})$ is broadband and thus overlaps a wider resonance window with $J_\mathrm{P}(\omega)$ than the sharply peaked $\mathcal{C}_{\mathrm{ZPL}}(\omega - \tilde{\omega}_\mathrm{S})$; second, the amplitude of $\mathcal{C}_{\mathrm{PSB}}(\omega - \tilde{\omega}_\mathrm{S})$ initially grows as $\eta$ rises from $0$ to $1.2$, while that of $\mathcal{C}_{\mathrm{ZPL}}(\omega - \tilde{\omega}_\mathrm{S})$ decreases monotonically.

 The above results show that predicting the pattern of the polaron-polariton assisted superradiance is nontrivial.
 Nevertheless, we offer a transparent and physically intuitive way for analysis by evaluating: (i) the resonance condition between the FCWD and the polariton spectral density and (ii) the relative magnitude of the FCWD.
+In addition, since the dipole-dipole interaction $V^0_{12} \propto \abs{\boldsymbol{\mu}}^2$, a larger transition dipole moment of the monomer typically leads to a more significant activation effect.
+Note that our theoretical framework can naturally accommodate disorder \cite{Spano2005, Chen2022, Catuto2025}, e.g., by varying monomer transition frequencies to model static disorder.
+The observed phenomenon is expected to persist as long as the energetic disorder remains small relative to the intermolecular dipole-dipole interaction.
+Conversely, comparable disorder and intermolecular coupling may lead to richer phenomena worthy of further investigation.